henry-jackson/tesla-twitter-equity/README.md

 ```
 conda install --name teslatwitter --file spec-file.txt
 ```
+> You may need to run `conda install matplotlib` manually if you receive 404 errors.

 5. Run Jupyter Notebook by running below script in your terminal
 ```
 jupyter notebook